ANALYSIS | Why Ottawa's airport can cut down trees if it wants to | CBC News

 The authority's 14-member board of directors includes appointees from all levels of government.
 Each year the airport authority pays the city an amount equivalent to the taxes it would owe as a private entity.

-But even if the airport authority followed all the rules to the letter, the local councillor hopes the woodlot saga has shown them the value of meaningful consultation.
+Even if the airport authority followed all the rules to the letter, the local city councillor hopes the woodlot saga has shown them the value of meaningful consultation.

 "Trees coming down on federal property do not require the permission or the authority from the municipality, in this case the City of Ottawa," said Coun.
 Riley Brockington.